-Run the H5B2 test in Table 23 only if there is an operating level allowed by the controls at 5.0°F that has a capacity greater than the capacity of the boost heating operating level, and the H5B2 test is being used to determine the capacity at 5.0°F outdoor dry-bulb temperature or COP2{H.5}, or both.
-Run the H5B2 test in Table 23 with an operating level allowed by the controls at 5.0°F outdoor dry-bulb temperature that has a capacity at 5.0°F outdoor dry-bulb temperature that is greater than the capacity of the boost heating operating level at 5.0°F outdoor dry-bulb temperature and less than or equal to the maximum capacity allowed by the controls at 5.0°F outdoor dry-bulb temperature.
+If the unit has a boost heating operating level, run the H5B2 test in Table 23 with an operating level allowed by the controls at 5.0°F outdoor dry-bulb temperature that has a capacity at 5.0°F outdoor dry-bulb temperature that is greater than the capacity of the boost heating operating level at 5.0°F outdoor dry-bulb temperature and less than or equal to the maximum capacity allowed by the controls at 5.0°F outdoor dry-bulb temperature.

+If the unit does not have a boost heating operating level, run the H5B2 test in Table 23 with an operating level allowed by the controls at 5.0°F outdoor dry-bulb temperature that has a capacity at 5.0°F outdoor dry-bulb temperature that is greater than the capacity of the high heating operating level at 5.0°F outdoor dry-bulb temperature and less than or equal to the maximum capacity allowed by the controls at 5.0°F outdoor dry-bulb temperature.
 Use the indoor airflow that is used by the controls at 5.0°F outdoor dry-bulb temperature when operating at the chosen operating level.

 The H5B2 test shall not be used in the calculation of IVHE or IVHE_C.